What Does Dopamine Do?

 ADHD & the Role of Dopamine Receptors

 The DRD2 gene is mutated in many people with ADHD.
 These DRD2 mutations can lead to fewer dopamine receptors on neurons, interfering with dopamine signaling.
-One model of ADHD suggests that there is too little dopamine activity in the prefrontal lobes, making it hard to concentrate, while at the same time too much dopamine activity in the basal ganglia, leading to motor hyperactivity or even motor tics.
+One model of ADHD suggests that there is too little dopamine activity in the prefrontal lobes, making it hard to concentrate, while at the same time there is too much dopamine activity in the basal ganglia, leading to motor hyperactivity or even motor tics.

 Parkinson’s Disease & Dopamine Transmission